Vinci-da-Gama/Poker_Hand_Sorter-2023/README.md

 ```

 > Step 3
+Learn and understand the poker hand rules.
+Then define ranks variables.

+> Step 4
 Take 1 line, split that line into 2 arrays, then compare according to the poker hand sorter rules, then record the result, and also display the result in the terminal.